-The tradition of growing Božićna pšenica originates from Christianity and is related to the Sveta obitelj (Holy family).
-Mary and Joseph were running from Herod’s soldiers who persecuted them.
+The tradition of growing božićna pšenica originates from Christianity and is related to the Sveta obitelj (Holy family).
+Marija (Mary) and Josip (Joseph) were running from Herod’s soldiers who persecuted them.
 They came across a farmer sowing wheat.
 Mary asked the farmer to tell the soldiers that they already passed by.

 When the soldiers came, a miracle happened.
 The wheat grew very large very quickly.
 Since it usually takes several months for wheat to grow in a field, it gave the soldiers the impression that Mary and Joseph had passed by a long time ago.
 As a result, the soldiers gave up the chase after Mary and Joseph.

-According to tradition, Božićna pšenica should be started on one of these 2 days:
+According to tradition, božićna pšenica should be started on:

 - Sveta Barbara (Saint Barbara’s Day)